marci-pires/WikiHadatac/Installing-for-Linux-MacOS.md

 ##### Run HADataC

 Most interaction with HADataC is through its web console.
 Since HADataC is both a web application and its own web server, you need to activate the server to enable the console in your browser.
+The first time you call sbt in your machine, it may be a while for the command below to respond -- it will be getting dependencies from the web.

     sbt run

 ##### Log to HADataC on your browser

     http://localhost:9000/hadatac/